Ahmed Mohamed Hassan (pilot): Early life and background

-Mohamed Hassan was born on April 1, 1953 in Mogadishu during its period as a United Nations Trust Territory.
+Mohamed Hassan was born on April 1, 1953, in Mogadishu during its period as a United Nations Trust Territory.
 He had a modest upbringing and was raised by his parents alongside his ten siblings.
 He hails from the Abgaal Hawiye clan.

-He joined the Somali Air Force in the early seventies where he quickly made a name for himself as an exceptional and talented young pilot.
-He eventually attained the rank of Lieutenant colonel (Gashaanle Dhexe).
+He joined the Somali Air Force in the early 1970s, where he quickly made a name for himself as an exceptional and talented young pilot.
+He eventually attained the rank of lieutenant colonel (Gashaanle Dhexe).

 Somali Civil War

 On July 12, 1988, during the early months of the Somali Civil War, he received orders to bomb Hargeisa, then the second-largest city in the former Somali Democratic Republic military dictatorship.
 As an officer in the Somali Air Force, he took an oath to defend his nation and its people and could not bring himself to bomb and kill innocent civilians.

 He refused to obey his orders and switched off his radio.
-He flew his Mig-17 fighter aircraft to the nearby country of Djibouti where he was forced to make an emergency landing on a beach due to fuel shortage.
+He flew his Mig-17 fighter aircraft to the nearby country of Djibouti, where he was forced to make an emergency landing on a beach due to fuel shortage.
 He abandoned his jet and attempted to make his way to the capital by walking in the scorching heat.
 After walking some distance, he came across some fishermen near the coast who helped him reach the capital.

-The Somali government requested his repatriation, however, the Djibouti government refused and he was informed by the Djibouti Home Affairs Minister that due to his actions, he will be granted political asylum.
+The Somali government requested his repatriation; however, the Djibouti government refused and he was informed by the Djibouti Home Affairs Minister that due to his actions, he will be granted political asylum.